-The Internal Jugular Vein (Fig. 206) which is the continuation of the lateral sinus, commences outside the skull at the posterior part of the jugular foramen, in a dilated portion called the sinus or bulb, and is at once joined by the inferior petrosal sinus.
-It lies at first behind the internal carotid artery in front of the rectus capitis lateralis, the eighth and ninth nerves intervening.
-It afterwards descends on the outer side of the internal and common carotid arteries, being inclosed in the same sheath as the latter.
-It receives no branch above the hyoid bone, but below that level it is much increased in size by the influx of the superior thyroid, lingual, facial, occipital, pharyngeal, and middle thyroid veins; and joins the subclavian vein behind the inner end of the clavicle to form the innominate or brachio-cephalic vein (p.
-368).
-Near the lower end is a single or double valve, often imperfect.
+The Internal Jugular Vein (Fig. 206) commences outside the skull, by the junction of the lateral with the inferior petrosal sinus, and lies to the outer side of the internal and common carotids in the neck, with the eighth and ninth nerves intervening, and in front of the rectus capitis lateralis.
+It receives no branch above the hyoid bone, but below that level it receives the superior thyroid, lingual, facial, occipital, pharyngeal, and middle thyroid veins; and joins the subclavian vein to form the innominate or brachio-cephalic vein (p.
+350).

-The Pneumogastric Nerve or Vagus (Fig. 206, 4) leaves the skull at the foramen jugulare in front of the jugular vein, and in the same sheath as the spinal-accessory nerve.
-It follows the carotid artery, lying between it and the jugular vein, and close to the skull is joined by the accessory portion of the spinal-accessory nerve, and expands to form the large ganglion of the trunk, from which the two following branches can now be traced.
-The pneumogastric communicates with the hypoglossal, the spinal-accessory, the glosso-pharyngeal, the loop between the first two cervical nerves, and the upper ganglion of the sympathetic.
+The Pneumo-gastric Nerve or Vagus (Fig. 206, 4) leaves the skull at the foramen jugulare in front of the vein, and in the same sheath as the spinal-accessory nerve.
+It follows the carotid artery, lying between it and the jugular vein, and close to the skull is joined by the accessory portion of the spinal-accessory nerve, and expands to form the ganglion of the trunk, from which the two following branches can now be traced.
+The pneumo-gastric communicates with the hypoglossal, the spinal accessory, the glosso-pharyngeal, the loop between the first two cervical nerves, and the upper ganglion of the sympathetic.

-The pharyngeal branch (Fig. 185, 3) leaves the upper part of the ganglion, receives a branch from the spinal-accessory nerve, and then passes in front of the internal carotid artery to the pharynx, where it joins the pharyngeal plexus (p.
-419).
+The pharyngeal branch (Fig. 185, 3) receives a branch from the spinal-accessory nerve, and then passes in front of (or behind) the internal carotid artery to the pharynx, where it joins the pharyngeal plexus (p.
+399).

-The superior laryngeal nerve (Fig. 185, 9) leaves the middle of the ganglion and takes an oblique course, behind and to the inner side of the internal carotid, to the thyro-hyoid membrane.
+The superior laryngeal nerve (Fig. 185, 9) takes an oblique course behind the internal carotid to the thyro-hyoid membrane.